 It’s pouring down rain, the SUV’s full of groceries, you press the garage door opener, and wait, and wait.
 Your remote door opener stopped working and the garage door won’t open.
 The first thing that comes to mind is the batteries are dead.
 But dead batteries are not the only issue that could leave you locked out of your garage.
 In fact, there are several common issues that cause your garage door remote to malfunction suddenly.
 Below, we’ll look at those possibilities to help you figure out the problem with your garage door opener or remote.

-Five Common Reasons Why Your Remote Door Opener Doesn’t Work
+Four Common Reasons Why Your Remote Door Opener Doesn’t Work

 1. You Need to Replace Old Batteries